 Designing the master closet and laundry room has been one of my biggest challenges.
+You can hire a professional interior designers, they will create the interior design that makes it uniquely fit for you.
 I’m trying to merge economy, functionality, and beauty into one uber-space.
 I want a built-in closet with custom cabinetry and loads of beautiful details.
-Something like this closet I found on Pinterest:
+Something like these custom closets I found on Pinterest:

-I also had to merge the functionality of a laundry room with my dream closet.
-Again with custom cabinetry
+I also had to merge the functionality of a laundry room with my dream closet, the solution ended up being a custom cabinetry project.

 But it just doesn’t have the refined look of a custom built-in.
 But it is easy and fairly inexpensive.
 I kept thinking and I came up with these: